all-maps-lie/all-maps-lie-2020/guides/geospatial-data-guide.md

 ## What are spatial data?

 Spatial data can be considered anything that has location information associated with it.
 In some ways *all data are spatial* - since all things happen somewhere - however there are some data that are perhaps *more spatial* than others.

+For the purpose of this guide, let's define spatial data as any data that either have geographic coordinates or those that can be related to a geospatial database (e.g. addressing systems).

 ## What ways things can be spatial?